uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/set_matrix_property.rst

       * - Value
         - Description
       * - ``symmetric``
-        - Guarantees that the matrix is symmetric, meaning it must be square and its transpose is equal to itself.
-TODO: Confirm whether the user can only provide half of the data in this case?
+        - Guarantees that the user-provided matrix data are symmetric, meaning the matrix is square, the user data contain both lower and upper triangular regions, and that its transpose is equal to itself.
       * - ``sorted``
         - Guarantees that the column indices are sorted for a given row.
 Only available for the CSR format.
 TODO: Confirm the description.